 - Dahlia v.
 Rodriguez (wrote successful petition for rehearing), a federal appellate case holding on rehearing that the First Amendment protected a police officer from employment retaliation for reporting fellow officers’ misconduct; overruling prior precedent that such speech was categorically unprotected; and holding that an employee’s placement on administrative leave can give rise to a retaliation claim

 - Ryan v.
-Valencia Gonzales, a Supreme Court case about two capital habeas corpus cases in which courts had stayed proceedings because of petitioners’ lack of mental competence; the Court vacated the stays but preserved federal courts’ discretion to stay proceedings in certain circumstances because of petitioners’ lack of mental competence
+Valencia Gonzales (briefed and argued one of two separate cases decided together), a Supreme Court decision about two capital cases in which courts had stayed habeas corpus proceedings because of petitioners’ lack of mental competence; the Court vacated the stays but preserved federal courts’ discretion to stay proceedings in certain circumstances because of petitioners’ lack of mental competence

 - Casias v.
 Wal-Mart Stores, Inc., a federal appeal concerning the wrongful discharge of a Wal-Mart employee for using medical marijuana in accordance with state law and his doctor’s recommendation to treat pain associated with cancer and brain tumor

 - United States v.
 McCarthy, one of the first cases in the nation effectively putting a U.S. Sentencing Guideline on trial, resulting in a federal district court decision holding, based on a two-day evidentiary hearing and in a matter of first impression, that the U.S. Sentencing Guidance for the drug ecstasy was flawed

 - Commonwealth v.
 Cruz, a Massachusetts Supreme Judicial Court case holding, in matter of first impression, that the odor of burnt marijuana no longer provides reasonable suspicion of criminal activity after Massachusetts decriminalized possession of one ounce or less of marijuana